shitcodebykaushik/linux_tut/Networking/Base.md

       -   `nmap -6 <ipv8 address>`
       -   `nmap --script-help all` This will list the pre built script .
       -   `nmap -D RND:10 <IP ADDRESS>` this will show that the target has been scanned by the multiple target .
+- Subnet: Machine_ip/30 will scan the 4 ip addresses .
+- Range: 10.11.12.15-20 will scan 6 Ip addresses .
+- list : We can it in the list form also with the different options available .
+- Subnet is the short form of the subnetworks which is the logical subdivision of the larger network .
+It increase the organisation efficieny and the security of the network as well as.
+- Subnet mask helps to define which portion is used to define which portion of the IP address identifies the netwoek and which portion identifies the specific device within that network .

 # Wireshark
  - It is a packet analyzer that captured the packet data in as much detail as possible .
 It is a kind of the measuring device for examining whats happing inside a network cable .
  - It captures the data from the live network traffice and analyse it in the detailed overview.
 It filter the packets on the many cretiria .